-After prison riots that occurred throughout the middle the to late 1970s caused the closure of the by then infamous B.C.
-Pen, I started polling local and regional politicians to allow me access to the jail so I could photograph it.
+After prison riots that occurred throughout the middle to late 1970s caused the closure of the by then infamous B.C.
+Pen, I started polling local and regional politicians requesting access to the jail so I could photograph it.
 I was turned down repeatedly.
 Various excuses, both official and anecdotal, were given for the refusal, but I persisted.

-My photographic interest was historical certainly.
-But the Pen was rife with stories about its sordid past, its attempted breakouts and even it’s cemetery which still exists to this day.
+My photographic interest was historical, certainly.
+But the Pen was rife with stories about its sordid past, its attempted break-outs and even it’s cemetery which still exists to this day.
 A young woman who worked at the prison, Mary Steinhauser, was shot and killed by the Emergency Response Team during a hostage taking in 1975.
-The press had had a field day with that, speculating that perhaps she had been targeted because of a fling she may or may not have had with an inmate.
+The press had had a field day with that, speculating that perhaps she had been targeted because of an affair she may or may not have had with an inmate.

 Sure, all of that was in the back of my mind.
 But I was also gripped by an intense child-like curiosity.
 How cool would it be to roam through this giant granite castle taking pictures?
 Cool.
 Very cool.

 It was late January the year after its closure that I received a phone call from the mayor’s office of New Westminster.
 Had I received the letter, I was asked.
 The letter arrived the next day.